-InQuizitive assignments are due by noon on next Tuesday.
-For instance, Chapter 2 is covered on Tuesday and Thursday in Week 3.
-Thus, the InQuizitive for this chapter is due by noon of Tuesday in Week 4.
+&lt;sup>4 InQuizitive assignments are due by midnight on the next Tuesday.
+For instance, Chapter 2 is covered on Tuesday and Thursday in Week 2.
+Thus, the InQuizitive for this chapter is due by Tuesday midnight in Week 3.

-In-class discussions pertaining to the bill-writing project will take place on Thursdays.
+&lt;sup>5 In-class discussions pertaining to the legislative simulation will take place on Thursdays.